Gabriel2409/obsidian_notes/Transaction Isolation levels.md

 Transaction 1 commits
 Transaction 2 wants to get all dates after 2022 again: it gets a new result.

+Note:

+- Phantom read involves changes in the result set due to insertions or deletions by other transactions.
+- Non-repeatable read involves changes in the value of the same data due to updates by other transactions.

 ## Isolation level

 ### Read Uncommitted